Nandhakumar1123/AgoraHub/README.md

 # AgoraHub (Civix)

-A full-stack community governance platform designed for hostels, apartments, clubs, campuses, and residential communities.
-AgoraHub centralizes communication, complaint management, petitions, voting, announcements, and AI-powered assistance into one unified digital ecosystem.
+A full-stack community governance platform for hostels, apartments, clubs, campuses, and residential communities.

+AgoraHub centralizes communication, complaints, petitions, voting, announcements, and AI-powered assistance into one unified digital ecosystem.

 ---

 # Overview

 AgoraHub is a modern digital platform developed to simplify and improve community governance.
-Traditional communication systems such as notice boards, paper-based complaints, and scattered messaging groups often lead to delays, poor transparency, and inefficient issue handling.
+Traditional communication systems such as notice boards, paper-based complaints, and scattered messaging groups often lead to delays, lack of transparency, and inefficient issue handling.

 AgoraHub replaces these outdated approaches with a centralized mobile-based solution where community members and administrators can interact efficiently through structured workflows, real-time communication, and AI-powered assistance.